 Fourth, formulating e-security policy must balance a number of complex competing concerns; in the end, e-security cannot be seen as an end in itself, but rather as only one aspect of risk management.
 Given the interconnected nature of the global payments system it is a crucial fundamental component of global risk mitigation.
 The domino effect of a single e-bank failure could have significant ramifications.
-Tradeoffs exist between the costs of providing financial services, the size of a bankøs transactions, and the sophistication of the e-security arrangements that may be required to mitigate the risks.
-In addition, it is necessary to carefully weigh essential tradeoffs between the paradox of using security to protect privacy versus a barrier to access.
+Tradeoffs exist between the costs of providing financial services, the size of a bank's transactions, and the sophistication of the e-security arrangements that may be required to mitigate the risks.
+In addition, it is necessary to carefully weigh essential tradeoffs between the paradox of using security in many countries.
+The cross-linking ownership raises many complex questions, such to protect privacy versus a barrier to access.
 These tradeoffs cannot be decided in isolation.
 The public and private sectors must work through these issues on a collaborative basis.